beajoynes/netbox-evaluation/PTN/PTN-ComputerSystem.md

 * HostName - NOT NEEDED, same as name?
 * TSA - ??
 * TSB - ??
-* ElectronicAddress - Not much data ?
+* ElectronicAddress - NOT MUCH DATA
 * PCXDomain - NO DATA
-* Region - region, all 'WMCC'
+* Region - region, not all 'WMCC' ?!?!
+268 WMCC, 26 ERCC
 * Status_Reason - Same as status?
 Has all as 'In Service'
 * PrimaryCapability - role !!!